geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab3_Ex1_Manage_Admin_Delegation.md

 # Module 3 - Lab 3 - Exercise 1 - Manage Administration Delegation

-You are the Enterprise Administrator for Adatum Corporation, and you have Microsoft 365 deployed in a virtualized lab environment.
-In this lab, you will manage administration delegation by assigning administrator roles to several of your users, configure Azure Rights Management and Compliance, and monitor and troubleshoot Microsoft 365.
+In this lab, you will continue in your role as Holly Spencer, Adatum's Enterprise Administrator.
+As part of Adatum's Microsoft 365 pilot project, you will manage administration delegation by assigning administrator roles to several of your users, configure Azure Rights Management and Compliance, and monitor and troubleshoot Microsoft 365.

-In this lab, you will take on the persona of Holly Spencer, Adatum’s Enterprise Administrator.
-If you’ll recall, in the prior lab you created Holly’s Microsoft 365 user account and assigned her the Microsoft 365 Global Administrator role.
-As Holly, you will now begin managing Adatum’s Microsoft 365 tenant.

 ### ‎Task 1 - Assign Delegated Administrators in the Microsoft 365 Admin Center